Annual Lyrid meteor shower invades Beaufort night sky

 Take a long look up in the night sky and you just might be in for a treat when the annual Lyrid meteor shower invades the sky over Beaufort this week.

-The first meteor shower of spring started a few days ago and will peak overnight this Friday, April 22nd, and into the early hours of Saturday.
+The first meteor shower of spring started a few days ago and will peak overnight this Tuesday, April 21st, and into the early hours of Wednesday.
 Without any glaring moonlight to obstruct the view, skywatchers will have an excellent view of the show.

 From a dark, clear sky, observers in the Northern Hemisphere can expect to see as many as 10 to 20 meteors per hour during the shower’s peak.
-Because the shower is active from mid- to late April, some Lyrid meteors may still appear before and after the peak, and the low groundlight we have in Beaufort and on the sea islands gives us best chance to see them.
+Because the shower is active from mid- to late April, some Lyrid meteors may still appear before and after the peak, and the low ground light we have in Beaufort and on the sea islands gives us best chance to see them.

 The shower occurs this time each year when Earth’s orbit crosses paths with that of Comet Thatcher.
 The comet loses pieces of itself that go flying into our upper atmosphere at 110,000 miles per hour.